grishick/pydantic-airtable/docs/getting-started/configuration.md

 # Configuration

-Learn how to configure Pydantic AirTable for different use cases and environments.
+Learn how to configure Pydantic Airtable for different use cases and environments.

 ---

 ## Configuration Methods

-Pydantic AirTable offers multiple ways to configure your connection:
+Pydantic Airtable offers multiple ways to configure your connection:

 1. **Environment Variables** - Best for production
 2. **`.env` Files** - Best for development